Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Setup

 \end{definition}

-Intuitively, this relation means that when zooming in the measure $M$, one should observe the same behaviour up to an independent Gaussian factor.
-It has some canonical meaning since it is the exact continuous analog of the smoothing transformation intensively studied in the context of Mandelbrot's multiplicative cascades \cite{durrett} or branching random walks \cite{Biggf,Liu}.
+Intuitively, this relation means that when zooming in the measure $M$, one should observe the same behavior up to an independent Gaussian factor.
+It has some canonical meaning since it is the exact continuous analog of the smoothing transformation intensively studied in the context of Mandelbrot's multiplicative \mbox{cascades} \cite{durrett} or branching random walks \cite{Biggf,Liu}.

-Observe that this equation perfectly makes sense for the value $\gamma^2=2d$.
-Therefore, to define a natural Gaussian multiplicative chaos at the value $\gamma^2=2d$, one has to look for a solution to this equation when $\gamma^2=2d$ and conversely, each random measure candidate for being a Gaussian multiplicative chaos at the value $\gamma^2=2d$ must satisfy this equation.
+Observe that this equation perfectly makes sense for the value $\gamma ^2=2d$.
+Therefore, to define a natural Gaussian multiplicative chaos at the value $\gamma^2=2d$, one has to look for a solution to this equation when $\gamma^2=2d$ and conversely, each random measure candidate for being a Gaussian multiplicative chaos at the value $\gamma ^2=2d$ must satisfy this equation.

-\begin{remark} The main motivation for considering $\star$-scale invariant kernels is the connection between the associated random measures and the $\star$-equation.
-Nevertheless, we stress that our proofs can be easily adapted for any Gaussian multiplicative chaos of log-correlated Gaussian fields ``\`a la Kahane" \cite{cf:Kah}.
-In particular, we can construct the derivative martingale associated to exact scale invariant kernels \cite{bacry,rhovar}. \end{remark}
+\begin{remark} The main motivation for considering $\star$-scale invariant kernels is the connection between the associated random measures and the $\star $-equation.
+Nevertheless, we stress that our proofs can be easily adapted to other Gaussian\vadjust{\goodbreak} multiplicative chaos associated to log-correlated Gaussian fields ``\`a la Kahane'' \cite{cfKah}: in particular, we can construct the derivative martingale associated to exact scale invariant kernels \cite{bacry,rhovar} or the Gaussian Free Field in a bounded domain. \end{remark}